Guiding Principles of VHP of America

 In the last 44 years, VHPA has undertaken over 40 different initiatives and programs towards the fulfillment of the above objectives

-- Ekam Sat, Viprah Bahudah Vadanti – Truth is One, Sages speak of it variously.
+- Ekam Sat, Viprah Bahudah Vadanti – is One, Sages speak of it variously.

-- Sarve Bhavantu Sukhinah – May all be happy.
+- Sarve Bhavantu Sukhinah – All be happy.

 - Krunvanto Vishwa Aryam – Let us strive to make the whole world Noble.